umer0586/SensorServer/README.md

  Also see [
 Connecting to Multiple Sensors Using Threading in Python](https://github.com/umer0586/SensorServer/wiki/Connecting-to-Multiple-Sensors-Using-Threading-in-Python)

+## Connecting To The Server without hardcoding IP Address and Port No
+In networks using DHCP (Dynamic Host Configuration Protocol), devices frequently receive different IP addresses upon reconnection, making it impractical to rely on hardcoded network configurations.
+To address this challenge, the app supports Zero-configuration networking (Zeroconf/mDNS), enabling automatic server discovery on local networks.
+This feature eliminates the need for clients to hardcode IP addresses and port numbers when connecting to the WebSocket server.
+When enabled by the app user, the server broadcasts its presence on the network using the service type `_websocket._tcp`, allowing clients to discover the server automatically.
+Clients can now implement service discovery to locate the server dynamically, rather than relying on hardcoded network configurations.

+See complete python Example at [Connecting To the Server Using Service Discovery](https://github.com/umer0586/SensorServer/wiki/Connecting-To-the-Server-Using-Service-Discovery)

 ## Using Multiple Sensors Over single Websocket Connection
 You can also connect to multiple sensors over single websocket connection.
 To use multiple sensors over single websocket connection use following **URL**.